craftcms/docs/docs/4.x/extend/element-types.md

 }
 ```

-The lack of type declarations for the `price` and `currency` properties (or their corresponding setter method arguments) on the element query class is intentional—we want to accept any values compatible with `Db::parseParam()`.
+The lack of type declarations for the `price` and `currency` properties (or their corresponding setter method arguments) on the element query class is intentional: they should accept any values compatible with [Db::parseParam()](craft4:craft\helpers\Db::parseParam()).
 We’ll cover some more examples of [param normalization](#normalizing-query-params) in a moment.

 Back in your element class, implement the `find()` method and return a new instance of your query class: